homestar92/ring-lardner-transcriptions/A One-Man Team.md

 “By George, you're right!” said Dana.

-“Vou certainly are!” said Wallace.
+“You certainly are!” said Wallace.

 “You bet I’m right,” said the Coach.
 “And that’s what was queer.
 Here’s a star player, the captain of the team, playing his last game of collegiate football.
 He can run like a deer, punt pretty well and pass better than anybody you ever saw.
 But in his final game he kicks three goals from touchdowns and stands there the rest of the afternoon as idle as a goal-post.”